ilgiz-n/home/_posts/2019-02-19-Capex-planning-improving.md

 **Part 1.
 Measuring the quality of project planning.**

 A few years ago, I conducted a small study on improving the quality of capital expenditure planning.
 The study proposed integrating estimated data (cost, labor and material resources, physical volumes) with the construction project's network schedule.
-The objective was to utilize both planned data from estimates and actual data from work completion certificates.
+The objective was to utilize both planned data from estimates and actual data from invoices.
 Additionally, specialized software was identified and tested to automate this process.

 <button onclick="toggleVisibility()">Show/Hide The Presentaion</button>
 <iframe id="myFrame" src="https://onedrive.live.com/embed?resid=6894315705061412%219604&amp;authkey=%21APuQmDptQkp0gX4&amp;em=2&amp;wdAr=1.4444444444444444&amp;wdEaaCheck=1" width="740px" height="447px" frameborder="0" hidden></iframe>